 It is expected that you have already created the two schemas that will be defined in the relationship.
 For demonstration purposes, this tutorial creates a relationship between business opportunities (defined in an “Opportunities” schema) and their associated business account (defined in an “Accounts” schema).

-Schema relationships are represented by a dedicated field within a source schema that references the primary identity field of a destination schema.

-In the steps that follow, “Opportunities” serves as the source schema, while “Accounts” acts as the destination schema.
+Schema relationships are represented by a dedicated field within a source schema that references the primary identity field of a reference schema.
+In the steps that follow, “Opportunities” serves as the source schema, while “Accounts” acts as the reference schema.

-In order to establish a relationship, both schemas must have defined primary identities and be enabled for Real-time Customer Profile.
+In order to establish a relationship, the reference schema must have a defined primary identity.
 When setting a primary identity for a B2B entity, keep in mind that string-based entity IDs may overlap if you are collecting them across different systems or locations, which could lead to data conflicts in Platform.